wgsl-tooling-wg/wesl-spec/Generics.md

 # Generic Declarations and Generic Modules

-I would like to reduce to the maximum the added syntax and semantics in our extensions.
+I would like to limit as much as possible the amount of additional syntax and semantics in our extensions.
 After all, we are writing an extension, not a different language!
 It should look and feel just like the original stuff and extensions should be straight forward, self-explanatory even.